Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: From Digital Replicas to Semantic Intelligence and Goal-oriented Principle

 This layer represents the core execution phase that embodies GOST's goal-oriented and on-demand construction principles.
 Rather than pre-building a comprehensive twin, it dynamically instantiates a lightweight GOST instance tailored for a specific task when needed.
 The core concept begins with business requirements to clearly define the twin's ``goal.''

 On the one hand, the goal-oriented principle delineates the modeling scope and requisite precision of GOST.
-For instance, a maritime UAV swarm served by a LEO constellation can be modeled simply as a point when focusing solely on trajectory.
-The GOST introduces ``goal'' as a critical dimension, adapting its form to specific objectives.
-Specifically, it aligns with digital twin network (DTN) or NDT when targeting network metrics, whereas it degenerates into a conventional DT when structural details are required.
-This flexibility enhances adaptability within the resource-constrained SAGSIN, minimizing reliance on ground computation and spatially shortening the PCCA loop for improved timeliness.
+For instance, it aligns with digital twin network (DTN or NDT) when targeting network metrics, whereas it degenerates into a conventional DT when structural details are required.

 On the other hand, the goal-oriented principle emphasizes task comprehension, representing a reverse understanding from goals to requirements \cite{10902595}.
 Distinct from the intuitive approach of achieving goals through resource allocation, goal-oriented modeling converts ``soft goals'' into ``hard metrics'' \cite{chang2022kid}.
 This involves translating ambiguous task objectives (e.g., a UAV completing a search in a given area) into specific SAGSIN metric requirements (e.g., swarm endurance $\geq$ 20 minutes, satellite-UAV transmission rate $\geq$ 10 Mbps), thereby providing guidance for the optimization algorithms surrounding GOST.
-This facilitates the realization of tasks such as proactive fault management and cross-domain resource orchestration within SAGSIN.

 In summary, GOST is defined as: